-- (a) the ML/TF Risk Systems Information; - (b) the Corporate Governance Risk Systems Information; - (c) the Regulatory Exposure Information; and/or - (d) the Regulatory Exposure Consequence Information, was information that Crown was negligent with respect to whether it would have a material effect on the value of Crown Shares.
+- (d) the Regulatory Exposure Consequence Information. - 5.
+Whether, during the Relevant Period to 26 May 2020: - (a) the ML/TF Risk Systems Information; - (b) the Corporate Governance Risk Systems Information; - (c) the Regulatory Exposure Information; and/or - (d) the Regulatory Exposure Consequence Information was information that Crown was negligent with respect to whether it would have a material effect on the value of Crown Shares.

-- 7. Whether, during the Relevant Period: - (a) the ML/TF Risk Systems Information; - (b) the Corporate Governance Risk Systems Information; - (c) the Regulatory Exposure Information; and/or - (d) the Regulatory Exposure Consequence Information, was not generally available.
+- 6. Whether from 26 May 2020 to the end of the Relevant Period: - (a) the ML/TF Risk Systems Information; - (b) the Corporate Governance Risk Systems Information; - (c) the Regulatory Exposure Information; and/or - (d) the Regulatory Exposure Consequence Information, was not generally available.